astral-sh/uv/README.md

 - `FISH_VERSION`: Used to detect the use of the Fish shell.
 - `BASH_VERSION`: Used to detect the use of the Bash shell.
 - `ZSH_VERSION`: Used to detect the use of the Zsh shell.

-## Custom CA Certificates

-By default, uv loads certificates from the bundled `webpki-roots` crate.
-The `webpki-roots` are a reliable set of trust roots from Mozilla, and including them in uv improves portability and performance (especially on macOS, where reading the system trust store incurs a significant delay).

-However, in some cases, you may want to use the platform's native certificate store, especially if you're relying on a corporate trust root (e.g., for a mandatory proxy) that's included in your system's certificate store.
-To instruct uv to use the system's trust store, run uv with the `--native-tls` command-line flag, or set the `UV_NATIVE_TLS` environment variable to `true`.

-If a direct path to the certificate is required (e.g., in CI), set the `SSL_CERT_FILE` environment variable to the path of the certificate bundle, to instruct uv to use that file instead of the system's trust store.

 ## Acknowledgements